So you’ve spring cleaned your home — now what?

 While you're clearing out your bathroom, look for unused beauty products, too.
 If you still have gift sets that you’ve yet to crack open, throw them up online.
 These unopened items resell well, Ackerman says, and they're more in demand with Mother’s Day and shower season around the corner.

 As bomber jackets and Netflix revivals prove, what's old is back in.
 So while spring-cleaning your kitchen, consider selling off vintage, nostalgia-inducing items, which can command a hot dollar on the resale market.

 “Vintage Tupperware is hot,” Ackerman says, of those bright-colored plastic nesting bowls with air-tight lids.
 “For those of us who grew up with that stuff, there’s nothing better, so people are going to pay a good price to get those pieces that are comfortable to them.”

 To know whether your pieces are worth selling, check the market rate for similar ones online.
 On eBay, Ackerman suggests going to the “sold” page and filtering by highest price first to see the best selling rates for the type, quantity and condition of your set.
-If you have something like this vintage Tupperware salad bowl set, you could score $70.

 The Garage: Weathered Lawn Décor and Broken Appliances

 When it comes to home decorating trends, the shabbier, the better — at least for lawns and gardens.
 That’s good news for spring cleaners hoping to rid themselves of worn-out garden sculptures and patio décor that’s been weathered down to a shabby-chic look.
-For example, this set of vintage wooden folding lawn chairs on Etsy could pocket the seller $49.

 If you’re worried about shipping large objects, clarify in your listing that the item is available only for local pickup.
 Ackerman also suggests checking out Greyhound’s shipping service or uShip, a site that matches your shipping needs to independent drivers in your area.